Education Advisory Council (EAC)

 A graduate of Georgetown University with a degree in Psychology, Rich Robinson began his legal-technology career in 1999 in the IT department for Mintz Levin, a large law firm in Boston, Massachusetts.
 His career has spanned numerous roles in IT and Litigation Support in large and medium-sized law firms in Boston, MA, Providence, RI, Austin, TX, and Dallas, TX.
 He worked as a national eDiscovery Consultant for Xact Data Discovery and spent seven years as the eDiscovery and Information Manager for JCPenney, where he gained valuable experience in the field of Legal Operations.
 In 2019, Rich joined Toyota as their Director of Legal Operations and Litigation Support.
 Rich is a founding board member of the bDiscovery and ACEDS chapters in Dallas and speaks regularly at eDiscovery and Legal Operations conferences around the country.

 Priya is a senior Legal Operations professional with extensive experience of leading service design and innovation projects in law firms and legal departments.
-As the Legal Operations Lead, Client Solutions, UK/US & EMEA at Herbert Smith Freehills, Priya now works exclusively with the firm’s clients and is focused on creating legal support for the client’s business that is strategic, value-driven and efficient.
+As the Head of Legal Transformation at Gilbert + Tobin, Priya now works exclusively with the firm’s clients and is focused on creating legal support for the client’s business that is strategic, value-driven and efficient.

 A post-graduate (LLM) of University of Cambridge, prior to moving into legal operations roles, Priya was a Senior Associate with over a decade’s experience in Corporate Finance and Knowledge Management in leading global law firms.